valentina-b/out2fashion-weather-clothing-app/README.md

 ## Graphic Design and Brand Elements

 OUT2FASHION is not imagined as a random fashion marketplace.
 It is a mobile web app combining a daily activity of checking the weather forecast and apparel industry.
 It strives to be a unique, informative and fun weather app but it also gives a meaningful purpose to buying clothes.
 Its vision is to function well both for the users and brand owners.
-At the same time, the MVP is currently only for women, targeting late twenties and early thirties age groups.
+The MVP is currently only for women, targeting late twenties and early thirties age groups.
 My goal was to create a pleasant, feminine look that would also fit the imagery of the clothing brand I've previously selected based on my personal affinity, [Esprit](https://www.esprit.com/).

 Therefore, I wanted to focus on modern app designs which are fashion and/or weather related - not online clothing shops, high-fashion brands or weather sites.
 My biggest source of inspiration was [Dribbble](https://dribbble.com/) where I went through designs of people who had a similar product idea like mine.
-My goal was also to achieve modern app look which I'll explain more in the next sections.
+My goal was also to achieve a modern app look which I'll explain more in the next sections.

 The following design ideas had the biggest impact on my design decisions:
 ![Dribbble examples](readme-files/images-readme/img-design-inspiration.png)